-Continuing Care Assistants (CCAs) provide vital services to people who need support in their daily activities.
-As a CCA, clients depend on you to support direct care, safety, well-being, and enrich quality of life by providing personal care and other activities to help clients live healthy.
+Continuing Care Assistants (CCAs) provide vital services to people who need support in their daily lives.
+As a CCA, clients depend on you to support care, safety, well-being, and enrich their quality of life by providing personal care and other activities to help them live well.
 You also help clients participate in meaningful activities, including social interactions and recreation.